A Good Year for Investment Returns

 The Trump Show

 The most insane reality TV show of all time (and we cannot avert our eyes.)
 Who will be fired next after Michal Flynn, James Comey, Reince Priebus, Anthony Scaramucci (lasted 10 days,) Sean Spicer, Steve Bannon, Sebastian Gorka, Tom Price and latest, Omarosa Manigault?
 We're thinking Rex Tillerson or Jeff Sessions.
 Who will be indicted next after Michael Flynn, George Papadopoulos, Paul Manafort and Richard Gates.
 Our money is on Don Jr. and Jared Kushner.
-Who will Trump tweet-troll next?
+Who will President Trump tweet-troll next?
 Don't forget the lies - 1,800 in office so far and counting.
-Trump doesn't make complex Hillary-Clinton-email-server lies; these are the lies you easily refute with Google on your iPhone.
-And finally, the big reveal for 2018 - what will we learn about Trump and "collusion" with the Russians?
+President Trump doesn't make complex Hillary-Clinton-email-server lies; these are the lies you easily refute with Google on your iPhone.
+And finally, the big reveal for 2018 - what will we learn about the President and "collusion" with the Russians?

 So entertaining and yet...
 While the President flails and the United States descends into tribal conflict, China invests tens of billions in green technology, and India invests tens of billions in higher education.
 We may look back at this era as the moment when the US gave up our position as the number one economic power (first achieved in 1916 when the US overtook the British Empire.)

 Determining that exact moment is a challenge and is dependent on both reliable economic statistics (hard to come by outside the US) and how purchasing power parity is determined.
 China could become the world's greatest economic power as early as 2018 or as late as 2030.
-Trump's exit of the Trans Pacific Partnership effectively ceded the markets defined by the 12 nations of the Pacific Rim to the Chinese in exchange for...nothing?
+President Trump's exit of the Trans Pacific Partnership effectively ceded the markets defined by the 12 nations of the Pacific Rim to the Chinese in exchange for...nothing?
 China immediately stepped into the void (was previously excluded from the TPP) and will now receive preferential trading status instead of the US.

-But perhaps we're being too critical of Trump.
-After all, the stock market made many record highs in 2017, with the S&P 500 up 21.8% and the US unemployment rate at the lowest level in 17 years at 4.1% as Trump has tweeted many times in recent months (why are we reminded of the cock who crowed because he thought he made the sun rise?)
+But perhaps we're being too critical of President Trump.
+After all, the stock market made many record highs in 2017, with the S&P 500 up 21.8% and the US unemployment rate at the lowest level in 17 years at 4.1% as the President has tweeted many times in recent months (why are we reminded of the cock who crowed because he thought he made the sun rise?)
 The problem we have is that there's little we can credit these gains to other than trends already in place.

 During Obama's first year, US stocks rose 26.5%.
 Unemployment was 8.3% on Obama's inauguration day, peaked at 10.0% in October 2009, then fell to 4.7% by Trump's Inauguration day.
 Over 8 years, US stocks rose 221.5% (15.7%/year.)